Set-Theoretical Problems in Asymptology: Partitions of coarse spaces into thin subsets

 This theorem implies the following characterization of decomposability into finitely many thin pieces.

-\begin{theorem} For a subgroup $G\subseteq S_\w$, a subset $T\subseteq\w$ of the coarse space $(\w,\E_G)$ can be covered by finitely many thin sets if and only if any ultrafilter $p\in \bar T\cap\w^*$ contains a set $P\in p$ such that $|\bar P\cap Gq|\le 1$ for every $q\in \w^*$. \end{theorem}
+\begin{theorem} For a subgroup $G\subseteq S_\w$, a subset $T\subseteq\w$ of the coarse space $(\w,\E_G)$ can be covered by finitely many thin sets if and only if any ultrafilter $p\in \overline T\cap\w^*$ contains a set $P\in p$ such that $|\overline P\cap Gq|\le 1$ for every $q\in \w^*$. \end{theorem}

-By \cite{b15}, for every $n\in\mathbb N$ and Abelian group $G$ of cardinality $\aleph _n$, every $n$-thin subset $T\subseteq G$ in the coarse space $(G,\E_G)$ is the union of $m^{n+1}$ thin subsets.
-On the other hand, there exists a group $G$ of cardinality $\aleph _{\omega}$ such that the finitary coarse space $(G,\E_G)$ containing a 2-thin subset which cannot be covered by finitely many thin subsets.
-Question 3.19 in \cite{P-Dynamics} asked if such an example can be found among finitary coarse spaces of countable cardinality.
-The following theorem answers this question in affirmative.
+By \cite{b15}, for every $n,m\in\mathbb N$ and Abelian group $G$ of cardinality $\aleph _n$, every $m$-thin subset $T\subseteq G$ in the coarse space $(G,\E_G)$ is the union of $m^{n+1}$ thin subsets.
+On the other hand, there exists a group $G$ of cardinality $\aleph _{\omega}$ such that the finitary coarse space $(G,\E_G)$ contains a 2-thin subset which cannot be covered by finitely many thin subsets.
+In fact, similar examples can be found among finitary coarse spaces of countable cardinality.

 A group $G$ is called {\em Boolean} if each element $x\in G$ has order $\le 2$.
 A subgroup $G\subseteq S_\w$ is defined to be {\em almost Boolean} if the quotient group $G/(G\cap S_{<\w})$ is Boolean.
 In this definition $S_{<\w}$ denotes the normal subgroup of $S_\w$ consisting of permutations $f\in S_\w$ that have finite support $\supp(f)=\{x\in\w:f(x)\ne x\}$.